How Do Social Determinants of Health Affect Cancer Patients?

 Dedicated to overcoming barriers for cancer patients

 Here at Family Reach, we’re always listening, learning, and evolving, grounded in the belief that all patients deserve a fair shot at getting to the other side of cancer.
-By relieving the financial burden and allowing families to focus on healing, our Financial Treatment Program can make a profound difference in health outcomes for cancer patients.
+By relieving the financial burden and allowing families to focus on healing, our Financial Resource Center can make a profound difference in health outcomes for cancer patients.
 Our wrap-around services give families breathing room for immediate relief while preserving their financial health for tomorrow.

 SDOH highlight the range of financial side effects that various populations face, and we recognize that they can influence how heavy the burden falls on a patient.
 This will inform our decisions as we continue to expand and refine our Financial Treatment Program, finding the most successful ways to reach patients with the greatest financial need.

-In the end, our North Star is bringing all families facing cancer to the same starting point so they have equal chances of making it across the finish line.
+In the end, our north star is bringing all families facing cancer to the same starting point so they have equal chances of making it across the finish line.

 Are you with us?
 Follow @familyreach on social media and sign up for our newsletter to stay updated on our progress.